-The fiscal-year period of July 1, 2021 to June 30, 2022 was characterized by rising inflation, interest rates and global market volatility.
-Given that bond prices are inversely related to interest rate movements, the massive rate increases this year have led to the worst start for fixed income in history of the bellwether bond index.
-The performance of the core fixed income, long-duration bonds, and emerging market debt allocations all posted double-digit losses while the TIPS allocation performed the best of the fixed income composites in this inflationary environment.
-During the past fiscal year, the fixed income composite returned -14.5% versus the benchmark which returned -10.3% over the same period.
+The fiscal-year period of July 1, 2022 to June 30, 2023 was characterized by inflation lowering from its highs in June 2022, interest rates continuing to increase and global equity markets rebounding.
+Due to continued interest rate hikes and the expectation of higher interest rates for longer, the performance of the core fixed income, long-duration bonds, and TIPS allocations all posted losses while the emerging market debt allocation performed the best of the fixed income composites with a double-digit gain.
+During the past fiscal year, the fixed income composite returned +0.3% versus the benchmark which returned -0.9% over the same period.